 I select first gear and head out for my first ever ride.
 It’s a moment I won’t forget in a hurry – riding my pride and joy for the first time.
 It was everything and more that I imagined it would be and I felt an incredible sense of achievement as I cruised around.
 After a few laps to scrub tyres, bed brakes, make sure there are no fuel or oil leaks etc, I do a proper test and ride the bike as fast as I can.

 The immediate thing I notice is just how gloriously smooth this engine is.
-Suzuki nailed it and it is silky smooth with a fabulous gearbox that puts a lot of modern gearboxes to shame.
+Suzuki nailed it and it is silky smooth with a fabulous gearbox.
 Clutch action is also fantastic and the carburetion, although touchy thanks to the flatslides, is pretty good on my rejetted bike.

 The howl from the standard exhaust system is invigorating and the bike has the same spine-tingling sound as the new 750, without the induction roar…